 Surf Coast Walk

 This walk is a marked trail commencing at Point Impossible and passing through famous Bells Beach, the Iron Bark Basin, Point Addis, Anglesea, Aireys Inlet and finishing at Fairhaven.
 While the total distance is 44km, the walk consists of several sections of varying lengths to suit your energy level.

 This walk commences from the Split Point Lighthouse precinct and is a fantastic 3.5km walk with spectacular views of the coastline.

-Is an ideal spot for families with small children.
+Inlet Beach (unpatrolled) is an ideal spot for families with small children.
 Adjacent to toilets and a picnic area on the grassy embankment.
-This is an unpatrolled beach.

 PICNIC & BBQ AREAS